scinfu/SwiftSoup/README.md

 # Use selector syntax to find elements
 ### Problem
-You want to find or manipulate elements using a CSS or jquery-like selector syntax.
+You want to find or manipulate elements using a CSS or jQuery-like selector syntax.
 ### Solution
 Use the `Element.select(_ selector: String)` and `Elements.select(_ selector: String)` methods: